DigiScore/neoscore/examples/eeg_digital_score/README.md

 In realtime it generates the notes for bar 1 then bar 2, so that the next bar is always waiting for the musicians.

-It can be used without a headset by declaring headset=False, in which case the brainflow library is not required
+It can be used in DEMO mode without a headset by declaring headset=False, in which case the brainflow library is not required

 # Requirements
 brainflow